Applause

 • Gaga told The Guardian that rather than being a song for herself, "Applause" is as universal as any love song.
 "It's so interesting for people to say that the lyrics are all about me the performer," she said.
 "I want you to feel that way about yourself, that's why I wrote the song.
 I want you to wake up in the morning and say: 'I live for your applause, look at me today, I'm having a great day, I'm going to work and I'm going to have a fantastic lunch with my friends.'
 But it's not to be taken quite as seriously and as literally as people make it to be, which is why in the verses I'm sort of making fun of what people think about fame."

 • When she hosted Saturday Night Live on November 16, 2013, Gaga used this song in her monologue, turning the concept of cheap applause into a comedy bit.
 "Give it up for New York," she said, before explaining that there were two types of applause: the kind you earn and the kind you get by pandering to the audience.
-"I am a fan of both, and I wrote a song about," she said, launching into a brief performance of the song.
+"I am a fan of both, and I wrote a song about it," she said, launching into a brief performance of the song.

-• The song topped the singles charts in several countries including Hungary, Lebanon and Spain.
+• The song topped the singles charts in several countries, including Hungary, Lebanon and Spain.
 It also reached #1 on Billboard's US Dance/Electronic Songs and US Hot Dance Club Songs listings.

 Comments: 3